Osteoarthritis in Dogs

 - Outlook

-What is osteoarthritis?
+What is Osteoarthritis?

 What are the symptoms of Osteoarthritis in dogs?

-Arthritis is one of the most over-looked conditions in our pets, with symptoms commonly attributed to “slowing down” or “getting older.”
-Changes often happen gradually, and affect more than one joint, so it is common that animals continue walking on all four limbs despite increasing pain and discomfort.
-Symptoms of arthritis can, therefore, be subtle, but include:
+Arthritis is one of the most over-looked conditions in our pets, with symptoms commonly attributed to “slowing down” or “getting older”.
+Although OA can cause pets to limp, changes often happen gradually and affect more than one joint, so it is common that animals continue walking on all four limbs despite increasing pain and discomfort.
+This eventually leads to loss of muscle, worsening the lameness.

 • Lameness

-• Unwillingness to walk
+• Unwillingness to walk/reduced enthusiasm

 • Difficulty getting comfortable